-The direct relationship between market prices of a company’s shares and its earnings is what is known as a price ratio analysis or price to earnings ratio.
+The direct relationship between market prices of a company’s shares and its earnings is what is known as a price ratio analysis or price-to-earnings ratio.
 This is a valuable concept for both investors and businesses alike that helps determine the relative values of shares.
-In this article, we’ll do a brief overview of what it means.
+In this article, we’ll do a brief overview of what it means and how to increase profitability with the correct ratio.
 We’ll also be taking a look at the telecommunication industry as a case study example.

 Price Ratio Analysis – Importance and Definition

-Price ratio analysis or price-to-earnings ratio (P/E ratio) is a way to value or measure a company’s share price.
+Price ratio analysis or price-to-earnings ratio (P/E ratio) is a method to measure a company’s share price.
 This is relative to its per-share earnings.
-P/E ratios are also known as price multiples or earnings multiple.
+P/E ratios are also known as price multiples or earnings multiples best for financial forecasting.

 These ratios are what analysts use to determine the relative values of company shares.
 It’s also one of the most important stock analysis tools that investors use to define stock valuation versus what a company earns.
 In other words, this tells investors the dollar value they need to invest in order to earn one dollar from company profits.